|Ode to a Platitude|

 Bill had packed up his stuff in the night and was gone before she woke up.
 Note: I’m outta here, bitch…and the last word was written in bold letters.
 Now, Karen needed to share her pain.

-They were all in Mom’s kitchen, sipping on peach herbal tea.
+She had been in Mom’s kitchen, sipping on peach herbal tea.
 Mom was kneading bread, taking loaf after loaf from the oven.
 These would go to the homeless shelter.
 Grandma was sitting quietly while knitting baby blankets for preemies at the local hospital.

 “You know, honey, the darkest hour is just before the dawn.
 You’ll do fine.”
 This one came from Mom.